-Option 2: automated through an app
+Option 2: automated through an app like Curvo

 At Curvo, do-it-yourself is how we started.
 Our founder Yoran spent hours researching and figuring out how to build an optimal portfolio to set him up for financial independence.
 From this experience, he realised why none of his friends were investing: it's complicated.
 Managing your own investments successfully takes a combination of interest in the world of finance, a considerable amount of time, and a healthy dose of self-confidence.
 Especially if you're going through the process alone.

-He built Curvo.
+So Yoran and his co-founder Thomas teamed up to build Curvo.
 Curvo's goal is to make index investing accessible to everyone who wishes to improve their financial future and gain financial independence.
 And they do this by removing all the complexities involved in investing, so you don't have to worry.